dfinity/portal/docs/tutorials/hackathon-prep-guide/7-obtaining-cycles.md

 dfx identity use MyIdentity
 ```

-Then, redeem your coupon with the command:
+Then, redeem your coupon with the command, replacing **COUPON_CODE** with the cycles coupon code sent to you by the DFINITY faucet bot:

 ```sh
 dfx wallet --network ic redeem-faucet-coupon COUPON_CODE
 ```

-Replace **COUPON_CODE** with the cycles coupon code sent to you by the DFINITY faucet bot.

 Verify your cycles balance with the command: